-One of my core beliefs is that if we give people access to the data, information, and tools they need to solve their own problems, they will.
+We must give people access to the data, information, and tools they need to solve their own problems.

 The Maker movement is an example of a group of people who embody this idea.
 They modify and improve the world around them.
 They look at a problem and not only say, “I am going to fix that,” but “my community is going to fix that.”
 The Maker movement is about a return to craft, but upgraded thanks to tools like 3-D printers.

 Imagine what would happen if MacGyver had access to a maker space or fab lab.
 Imagine what will happen as low-cost manufacturing tools allow people experiencing health-related problems to prototype and test solutions.